I-290 / I-88 Express Bus Study

 Study Seeks to Provide New Express Bus Services

-Pace Bus is in the early stages of an I-290/I-88 Express Bus Study to explore potential transit opportunities within a five-mile radius of the Interstate 290 Eisenhower Expressway corridor.
-This study will evaluate potential expressway-based bus services, including bus-on-shoulder operations, connecting key destinations such as the CTA Forest Park Blue Line Transit Center, the Oak Brook Center/Cermak-Butterfield corridor, and the Schaumburg/Woodfield region.
+Pace Bus is in the final stages of an I-290/I-88 Express Bus Study to explore potential transit opportunities within a five-mile radius of the Interstate 290 Eisenhower Expressway corridor and the I-88 Ronald Reagan Memorial Tollway.
+This study evaluates potential expressway-based bus services, including bus-on-shoulder operations, connecting key destinations such as the CTA Forest Park Blue Line Transit Center, the Oak Brook Center/Cermak-Butterfield corridor, and the Schaumburg/Woodfield region.

-This feasibility study will assess the potential for faster and more efficient transportation option for commuters traveling between various west suburban locations and Chicago.
-The study will explore the viability and demand for the proposed I-290 Pace Route, which would offer limited-stop service, ensuring reduced travel times while maintaining key connections to major suburban hubs.
+This feasibility study assesses the potential for faster and more efficient transportation options for commuters traveling between various west suburban locations and Chicago.
+The study explores the viability and demand for proposed I-290 and I-88 Pace Express service, which would offer limited-stop service, ensuring reduced travel times while maintaining key connections to major suburban hubs.

 Designed with equity in mind, the proposed route aims to integrate with Metra, and CTA rail service, allowing riders to transition easily between different modes of public transportation.
 This improved connectivity could be particularly beneficial for commuters traveling during peak hours, offering a reliable and efficient alternative to driving.